szaydel/smbprobe/README.md

 - `smb_latency_above_threshold_total` - Tracks whether the probe has observed excessive latency in one or more operations, by operation.
 - `smb_operation_failed_total` - Counts the number of operations that were not successful, by operation.

-### Development and experimentation
+## Development and experimentation
-#### Requirements
+### Requirements
 - Python 3
 - Docker with docker-compose support
 - Make (we assume GNU make)

-#### Docker images
+### Docker images
 During development after you make changes to the code it will be necessary to build new containers.
 Containers are built by executing `make docker-build-test-images`.
 Yes, we assume GNU Make is present on the system.
 Replace `make` with `gmake` if on your system `make` isn't an alias for `gmake`.
 This will generate the images that we will need to use with Docker's compose functionality.
 See `docker-compose.yml` for details.
 This file describes the entirety of the stack including Redis and Prometheus containers.
 It will be necessary to customize the `docker-compose.yml` file and change the image names/tags to reflect the names of the images built locally.
 Once the images are built and `docker-compose.yml` updated, you can start the stack locally by running `docker-compose up -d` from the root of the repository.
 This will start all the services in the background.
 To stop the stack run `docker-compose down`.
 It is perfectly fine to disable the Prometheus service container by commenting out the lines belonging to it in the `docker-compose.yml` file during development/experimentation.
 This is really the only truly optional container.

-#### Getting started
+### Getting started
-My typical development environment relies of Python `virtualenv`, which makes it easy to maintain a self-contained, largely host-independent environment.
-There is a `requirements-dev.txt` file in the root of the repository that lists all the Python dependencies needed to lint, test, etc. To install them run `pip install -r requirements-dev.txt`.
+My typical development environment uses the `virtualenv` Python module, which makes it easy to maintain a self-contained, largely host-independent environment.
+There is a `requirements-dev.txt` file in the root of the repository that lists all the Python dependencies needed to lint, test, etc. If you already enabled `virtualenv` or choose not to use it for any reason, install these requirements with `pip install -r requirements-dev.txt`.
+Otherwise, to setup a branch new development area, run `make setup`, which will create a new `virtualenv` environment in the `venv` directory and install the necessary dependencies.

+### Testing and code formatting
 #### Unit tests
 There is unit test coverage, somewhat porous but existing and needs more work.
 Please, be sure to run tests with `make unittest`.

-#### Formatting and linting
+#### Style and linting
 We use `black` and `ruff` to format and lint the code.
 To run them locally run `make lint`.